Massage Therapy Program

 Defining Massage Therapy

 Typically, the patient lies on a table in loose-fitting clothing.
 The therapist may use oil or lotion to reduce friction on the skin.
 Sometimes, people receive massage therapy while sitting in a chair.
-A massage session may be fairly brief, but may also last an hour or even longer.
-Massage therapists work in a variety of settings, including private offices, hospitals, nursing homes, studios, and sport and fitness facilities.
+A massage session may be fairly brief but may also last an hour or longer.
+Massage therapists work in various settings, including private offices, hospitals, nursing homes, studios, and sports and fitness facilities.
 Some also travel to patients’ homes or workplaces.
 They usually try to provide a calm, soothing environment.
-Therapists usually ask new patients about symptoms, clinical history, and desired results.
-They may also perform an evaluation through touch, to locate painful or tense areas and determine how much pressure to apply.
+Therapists ask new patients about symptoms, clinical history, and desired results.
+They may also evaluate touch to locate painful or tense areas and determine how much pressure to apply.

 Massage Therapy History

 Massage therapy has a long history in cultures around the world.
-Today, people use many different types of massage therapy for a variety of health-related purposes.
-In the United States, massage therapy is often considered part of complementary and alternative medicine.
-A group of diverse clinical and health care systems, practices, and products that are presently considered to be part of alternative medicine.
-Complementary medicine is used together with conventional medicine, and alternative medicine is used in place of conventional medicine, although it does have some conventional uses.
+Today, people use many different types of massage therapy for various health-related purposes.
+Massage therapy is often considered part of complementary and alternative medicine in the United States.
+A group of diverse clinical and health care systems, practices, and products is presently considered part of alternative medicine.
+Complementary medicine is used together with conventional medicine, and alternative medicine is used in place of conventional medicine, although it does have some traditional uses.